 The second use of the word “recuse” involves a condition where one party in a case believes the judge is biased and a motion is made to recuse the judge.
 For instance, if it is learned that a member of the judge’s immediate family could benefit economically from the outcome of a case, the judge might have conflicted loyalties that would make it difficult to be impartial in the case.
 In this scenario, an attorney could make a motion to disqualify the judge, which asks the judge to recuse himself or herself.

 The Orlando Law Group obtains a Writ of Prohibition after a denied motion to disqualify a judge

-In a recent case, attorney Christie Mitchell from The Orlando Law Group won an appeal in a case where a motion to disqualify the judge was denied.
-Ms. Mitchell filed a Petition for Writ of Prohibition asking the appellate court to remove the judge after the judge declined to recuse herself.
+The Orlando Law Group recently won an appeal in a case where a motion to disqualify the judge was denied.
+We filed a Petition for Writ of Prohibition asking the appellate court to remove the judge after the judge declined to recuse herself.
 The Fifth District Court of Appeals, found the appeal well-taken, finding that “the facts alleged in Petitioner’s motion would place a reasonably prudent person in fear of not receiving a fair and impartial hearing.”

 The Court of Appeals went on to grant the Petition for Writ of Prohibition stating “we grant the petition, quash the order denying Petitioner’s motion to disqualify and remand the case with directions that the underlying case reassigned to a different judge.”

 Steps you should take if you think your judge is biased

 The right to a trial by a fair and impartial judge is a right to all citizens.
 While the vast majority of the time a litigant can expect a fair and impartial judge on occasion, a litigant and his or her attorney may have a reasonable fear that the judge is or may be biased.
 You and your attorney should be in agreement that the judge assigned to your case may not be impartial.